 This section discusses preliminary dither patterns that have been defined using the NIRCam short wavelength channel and the MIRI imager, a configuration expected to be used in deep fields.
 Specific aspects and assumptions that have been considered are:

 - The MIRI PSF is Nyquist-sampled at wavelengths longer than about 6.3 μm.
 Subpixel sampling may be needed at shorter wavelengths to properly recover the PSF.
-At longer wavelengths individual dither pointings should ideally be separated by at least 4×FWHM.
+At longer wavelengths individual dither pointings should ideally be separated by at least 4× FWHM.
 This will improve both the PSF and the image cosmetics.
-The final optimal separation between dither positions is still not fully defined; we are currently testing different distances using simulated data in all filters.
+The final optimal separation between dither positions is still not fully defined; testing with different distances using simulated data in all filters is underway.
 Aspects like detector effects (cross-like structure on the detector substrate) or the importance of diffraction spikes (also from sources outside the MIRI FOV) that may be relevant for faint sources are also being taken under consideration.

-- NIRCam needs subpixel sampling for almost all wavelengths bluer than 2 μm in the short wavelength detector, and 4.4 μm in the long wavelength one.
+- NIRCam needs subpixel sampling for almost all wavelengths bluer than 2 μm in the short wavelength detector and 4.4 μm in the long wavelength detector.

 - The dither pattern design of choice must offer a compromise between spatial coverage and depth, and that should be driven by the particular science objective.
 In this case, one basic need for MIRI is to have a reasonably large area covered, without having a negative impact on the depth of the NIRCam data.

-- We have used 4.772 degrees offset between the MIRI and the JWST V2 axis (as measured in the Cryo- Vacuum campaigns), whereas NIRCam is assumed to be aligned with the JWST V2 and V3 axis.
+- We have used 4.772° offset between the MIRI and the JWST V2 axis (as measured in the cryo-vacuum campaigns), whereas NIRCam is assumed to be aligned with the JWST V2 and V3 axis.